spatie/temporary-directory/README.md

 ### Creating a temporary directory

-To create a temporary directory simply call the `create` method of the `TemporaryDirectory`.
+To create a temporary directory simply call the `create` method on a `TemporaryDirectory` object.
 By default the temporary directory will be created in a timestamped directory in your system's temporary directory (usually `/tmp`).

 ```php
 (new TemporaryDirectory())->create();